snigdhp/SeleniumPraticeJava/README.md

 	- Click on SettingIcon
 TestNg

-	- Test Google using Assertion method
+	- Test Google Header using Assertion method

-2. Browse Stack Web Testing

-Selenium

-	- Launch with firefox driver
-	- By click on Sign up check Sign up link
-	- Sign up without google Account